 Step 3: Stir in the chocolate until it’s totally combined with the marshmallow mixture.
 You don’t want any white streaks.

 Step 4: The mixture should be glossy and well incorporated.
 Allow to cool per the recipe instructions.

 As I mentioned, I’ve made this Hershey Bar Pie recipe dozens and dozens of times.
 I’ve tried shortcuts and lesser expensive ingredients and this is what I’ve learned:

 - Don’t buy store-brand marshmallows.
 Use only the Jet-Puffed brand.
 The others, for some reason, do not melt as well as the brand.
 Trust me on this one.

 - Use a fresh package of marshmallows.
 Marshmallows that have been opened and are sticky or hard will not melt smoothly.

 - Readers have told me they have made this recipe with Hershey Bars with Almonds.
 Sounds delicious but my crew likes the pure, plain Hershey bars.
 Personally, I think it would be delicious, though I would worry about choking on a whole almond or the almonds not being distributed evenly in the mixture.
 You certainly want to use the plain variety if someone you’re serving this to has nut allergies.

 - Don’t use chocolate chips, not even the Hershey brand.
 There is something special about Hershey’s bars and there is nothing else like them.
-Using anything other than Hershey bars will result in an inferior dessert.
+Using anything other than Hershey’s bars will result in an inferior dessert.

-- Buy regular size Hershey bars, I mean the size like you buy in the supermarket checkout aisle.
+- Buy regular-size Hershey bars, I mean the size you buy in the supermarket checkout aisle.
 The 1.55 ounces each variety.

 - Let the chocolate mixture cool as directed in the recipe.
 Too warm and your whipped cream will deflate or melt.